David Hay (cardiologist): Biography

 Hay then trained as a cardiologist in Britain, where he was influenced by the work of epidemiologist Sir Richard Doll linking smoking to adverse health outcomes.
 He returned to Christchurch in 1955.

 In Christchurch in 1958, Hay married Jocelyn Valerie Bell, whom he had met while they were both studying medicine at Otago.
 The couple went on to have two children.
 Hay graduated MD from the University of Otago in 1960.

 From 1959 to 1984, Hay was employed by the North Canterbury Hospital Board, becoming a prominent cardiologist.
 He was also a clinical academic at the University of Otago's Christchurch School of Medicine from 1973 to 1988.
 He was a long-time campaigner against smoking and the tobacco industry in his role as inaugural medical director of the New Zealand Heart Foundation (1977–92).
 In 1999, Hay retired from the New Zealand Heart Foundation after 30 years, having served as its president from 1996 to 1999.

 Hay held a range of positions on professional bodies, including vice president of the Royal Australasian College of Physicians from 1988 to 1992, president of the Canterbury branch of the British Medical Association in 1972, and New Zealand chair of the Cardiac Society of Australia and New Zealand from 1977 to 1981.
 In 1977 he was appointed a member of the World Health Organization Expert Advisory Panel on Tobacco and Health, and in 1987 he became an overseas regional advisor to the Royal College of Physicians.

+Hay published his memoirs in 2005, under the title Heart sounds: a life at the forefront of health care.

 Hay died in Christchurch on 3 December 2016.
 His wife, Jocelyn, Lady Hay, died in 2021.